Vehicle and Bicycle Permits & Parking

 Motor Vehicle Registration

 A. All vehicles will be registered each year.
-No fee will be charged for parking decals.
+No fee will be charged for parking permits.
 Students will be issued stickon decals to be affixed to the outside of the rear window on the driver's side.
 Faculty and staff will be issued hang tags to be displayed on the rearview mirror.
 Tickets will be issued to vehicles not properly displaying parking permits.

 D. A vehicle registration form must be completed prior to issuance of any parking permit and the following information must be provided: